probonopd/SystemImageKit/README.md

 System-level virtuaization has been used to address some of the issues above (e.g., running multiple operating systems easily on the same system, being able to reset systems by using snapshots) .
-However, system-level virtualization (e.g., VMware, VirtualBox, qemu) comes at a performance penalty, and unecessarily increases complexity by requiring a host operating system on which a guest operating system is run.
+However, system-level virtualization (e.g., VMware, VirtualBox, qemu) comes at a performance penalty, and unnecessarily increases complexity by requiring a host operating system on which a guest operating system is run.
 Yet, it does not solve some of the issues mentioned above (e.g., applying a set of customizations to multiple operating systems).